-The El Salvador report was launched in September 2014 and is focussed on the total ban on abortion in El Salvador and the effect criminalisation of abortion has on women and girls' lives.
+The El Salvador report is due at the end of September 2014 and is focussed on the total ban on abortion in El Salvador and the context of high levels of rape and sexual violence against women and particularly young women and girls.
 We want the incoming government of El Salvador to commit to addressing the issue of violence against women and implement the January 2012 Law Against Violence Against Women.
-We further want to positively influence public opinion on abortion within El Salvador particularly on the issue of pregnancy as a result of rape.
+We want to positively influence public opinion on abortion within El Salvador particularly on the issue of pregnancy as a result of rape.
 And we want to support women's NGOs there in their work to overturn the total abortion ban.